Lower abdominal pain pain accompanied by light spotting are some of the signs of implantation. But how do they compare to a period or PMS symptoms?

 So, what do implantation cramps feel like?
 Is it more or less painful compared to a menstrual period?

-- Most women, report pain and cramping to be like a pulling or pricking in the lower abdomen.
+- Most women, report pain to be like a pulling or pricking in the lower abdomen.

 - Sometimes the pain is felt on one side of the abdomen, either left or right.
-Some women have also reported implantation cramping feeling like a sharp-knife like pain in the cervix.
+Some women have also reported that it feels like a sharp-knife like pain in the cervix.

 - The discomfort can last for five minutes or even two days.
 It is, however, less severe compared to your period pain.